 To understand the landing pages for Natural Search, you create segments for the major page groupings on the site.
-The website page naming conventions enable you to create segments for Home Page, Product, Category, Store Locator and Other.
+The website page naming conventions enable you to create segments for Home Page, Product, Category, Store Locator, and Other.

-Each segment specifies matches against a particular landing page, for example Entry Page starts with Product to group all product pages together into one segment or Entry Page starts with Category to group all category pages into one segment (Entry Page start can also be applied to Home, Store Locator, and Other).
+Each segment specifies matches against a particular landing page, for example, Entry Page starts with Product to group all product pages together into one segment or Entry Page starts with Category to group all category pages into one segment (Entry Page start can also be applied to Home, Store Locator, and Other).
 Each of these segments can then be applied to the Natural Search report to derive the following metrics.

-|Segment||Entry Page Views||One Page Sessions||Bounce Rate||Conversion Rate||% Traffic|
+|Segment||Entry Page Views||One Page Sessions||Bounce Rate||Conversion Rate||Traffic|

 The percentage of Entry Page Views can be calculated for each segment to show the volume of traffic landing on each page type.
 In this instance, the Home Page receives most of the traffic at 62%, with product pages receiving 15%.
-The conversion rates shows that visitors who land on product pages are not likely to convert, largely because 60% of them bounce immediately, having reviewed the product they were interested in.
+The conversion rates show that visitors who land on product pages are not likely to convert, largely because 60% of them bounce immediately, having reviewed the product they were interested in.
 Removing one-page sessions from the equation shows that visitors who land on product pages and continue to browse the website are actually the most likely to convert, at a rate of 5%.